 From the BlogSubscribe Now

-Tutorial: How to Sew Lined Back-Tab Curtains.
-Drapes.
-Curtain Panels.
-Whatever.
+Tutorial: How to Sew Lined Back-Tab Curtains

 Let’s just get this out of the way: I don’t know whether to call these “curtains” or “drapes.”
 Or “drapery panels.”
 Or “window dressings.”
 Skivvies for your wall orifices?
 I also never know whether to say “armoire” or “armuaaaaahh.”
 Or “vase” or “vahhhze.”